-Rest assured, your dedicated Parks & Recreation Staff is here for you.
-Although our office remains closed to the public, we can be reached by phone, 508-532-5960, or by email during regular business hours.
+Rest assured, your dedicated Parks & Recreation Staff is here for you, we can be reached by phone, 508-532-5960, or by email during regular business hours.
 Feel free to follow us on Instagram and Facebook and check out our fun activities for your family to enjoy.

 Go to www.framinghamrec.com for information on Recreation programs we are offering this summer.